tvt15/Graphql_query/README.md

 ### authentication  — Basic authenticator class
 Source code: [github_graphql/authentication.py]()

 This module provides the basic authentication mechanism.
-User needs to provide a valid GitHub PAT with correct scope to run queries.
+User needs to provide a valid GitLab PAT with correct scope to run queries.
-A PersonalAccessTokenAuthenticator object will be created with the PAT that user provided. get_authorization_header method will return an authentication header that will be used when send request to GitHub GraphQL server.
+A PersonalAccessTokenAuthenticator object will be created with the PAT that user provided. get_authorization_header method will return an authentication header that will be used when send request to GitLab GraphQL server.

 <span style="font-size: larger;">Authenticator Objects</span>